 Find a good time of the day for writing your song ideas down.
 Make sure you're in a good headspace for creativity.

 Also, be sure that your environment is clear of anything or person that can distract you from your process.
-Find a space where you can sing, hum, and write in peace.
+Find a space to rap, hum, and write in peace.

 Related Post: How To Get Into A Good Headspace For A Sad Song